The 3 Types of Real Estate “Retirement”

 When I asked the Best Ever Community why they initially became interested in real estate, only one response was loosely associated with retirement, which was the desire for financial freedom.
 Besides the correlation between early retirement and death, I think this is because individuals with a strong entrepreneurial spirit are attracted to real estate, and this spirit seems to never taper off or disappear.
 In fact, once people get a taste of real estate success, this entrepreneurial drive may even intensify!

-Death is My Retirement
+Death is My Real Estate Retirement Plan

 The most common response was that the investor planned on NEVER retiring.
 Dan Hanford sarcastically quipped that he didn’t even know what “retire” meant.
 Matthew Seaton, while wanting a bare minimum of $1 million by the age of 57, would prefer to continue working indefinitely, as the concept of traditional retirement sounds boring and outdated.

 For both Charlie Kao and Stone Teran to retire, it will have to be over their dead bodies – LITERALLY.
 Charlie envisions himself eventually reducing his working hours, but he will remain in the real estate game until his children bury him.
 Stone doesn’t have a magic number either.
-He plans on working until he dies, but with the expectation of working less hours and less strenuously as he gets older.
+He plans on working until he dies, but with the expectation of working fewer hours and less strenuously as he gets older.

 I’ll Take the Cash